Tips on Applying

 - Social Security Number.
 Disclosure of your social security number is not required at this time, but it is highly recommended.
 Disclosure ultimately will be required for most students at the time of enrollment, per § 6050S of the Restructuring and Reform Act of 1998, or at the time of disbursement of federal financial aid, per 34 Code of Federal Regulations Part 668.36.
 Section 23-2.2:1 of the Code of Virginia also authorizes the Virginia Community College System to collect student social security numbers and other personally identifiable information prior to a student’s enrollment, and requires it to electronically transmit enrollment data to the State Police.
 However, the VCCS will only use your social security number in accordance with federal and state reporting requirements, and for identification purposes within the VCCS.
 It shall not permit further disclosure unless required or authorized by the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g, or pursuant to your obtained consent.

 - Declaring a Major: On your application you will be allowed to choose a program of interest.
 Please note, however, that your admission to JTCC does not automatically place you in that major.
 If you intend to pursue a degree or certificate at John Tyler, it is your responsibility to meet all major admissions requirements by the deadline noted in the current schedule of classes.
 These requirements include:

 - providing, upon request, JTCC with official copies of transcripts from all high schools, colleges and universities you previously attended.
 If you plan to study allied health/nursing or funeral services, you must bring official sealed copies of all high school, college, and university transcripts when you meet with a counselor.
 If you are in any other program, you are not required to provide official high school transcripts.

 - satisfying placement testing requirements, by scheduling and taking placement tests at the College’s Testing Center.

-- visiting the Counseling Center (no appointment is necessary) to officially declare a major.
+- visiting the Advising Center (no appointment is necessary) to officially declare a major.